claybrooks/claybrooks.github.io/_posts/2021-04-16-python-dynamic-api.md

 - No intellisense support in the IDE since the functions can't be statically analyzed
 - Slightly tied to the API author providing the .json data

 Well, there you have it.
-A minimum working example of an runtime injectable python API!
+A minimum working example of a runtime injectable python API!

 {% if page.comments == true %}
   {% include comments.html %}